 So as a conclusion - zero-day vulnerability is a backdoor no one is aware of.
 It’s just there, like a hole covered with a small rug.
 No one knows about it, cause no one has put their feet there and felt the pain of crush.

-Breaking through it is not so easy as it is with outdated software, as such fragility is usually hidden from everyone.
-But when it’s located by someone with bad intentions – the only thing left is wait and feel the consequences.
+Breaking through it is not as easy as it is with outdated software, as such fragility is usually hidden from everyone.
+But when it’s located by someone with bad intentions - the only thing left is to wait and feel the consequences.

 However attackers are loving zero-day vulnerabilities ‘cause, there is still no security patch to stop them (at least for now), and the only thing that may block them is the level of exploitability the exposure allows.